EUR

 Vathy - Poros

-Poros is cosy and picturesque; the residents here have to get it from the tourists, but somehow they manage to keep it authentic.
+Poros is cosy and picturesque; the residents here rely on the tourists, but somehow, they manage to keep it authentic.
 The small streets are still cleaned with a broomstick.
-Here you can rent a scooter or a bicycle to enjoy the view higher up the mountain.
+Here, you can rent a scooter or a bicycle to enjoy the view higher up the mountain.
 Or take a walk among the old houses under overhanging flowers.
-Of course, there is plenty of time for the real Greek cuisine and a drink on the terrace or your back deck.
+Of course, there is plenty of time for real Greek cuisine and a drink on the terrace or your back deck.

 Day 5